Imaging foundation model for universal enhancement of non-ideal measurement CT: Introduction

-Foundation models (FMs) have shown impressive generalizability across diverse scenarios \cite{zhang2024generalist}, highlighting their potential for universal NICT enhancement.
-However, owing to the challenges in the collection of large pre-training datasets and the compatibility of data variation, no success has been reported. \textbf{a) Data quantity.} Ethical concerns \cite{cheplygina2019not} restrict the creation of large datasets for NICT FM training.
-The radiation risks associated with CT scanning make it unethical to repeatedly scan individuals solely for data collection purposes \cite{mayo2008radiation}.
-This limitation hinders the direct collection of large NICT datasets for FM training, affecting generalizability in universal scenarios \cite{li2020domain}. \textbf{b) Data variation.} Different physical processes in NICT settings lead to highly varied defect patterns in images.
-For instance, LDCT images exhibit detailed noise, while LACT images show significant angular defects (Fig. \hyperref[fig1_intro]{1a}).
-This variability poses a challenge for universal NICT enhancement models, which struggle to accommodate the diverse defect patterns.
-Additionally, existing specialized NICT enhancement models focus on specific defects in their targeted NICT settings, lacking compatibility for varied defect patterns, and limiting their universal representation and learning capabilities in FM training.
+However, two main challenges have so far hindered their success in this domain: \textbf{a) Data quantity.} Ethical concerns \cite{cheplygina2019not} restrict the creation of large datasets for NICT FM training.
+The inherent radiation risks of CT scanning make it unethical to repeatedly scan individuals solely for data collection \cite{mayo2008radiation}.
+This limitation prevents the direct acquisition of large NICT datasets, thereby compromising the model's ability to generalize in universal scenarios \cite{li2020domain}. \textbf{b) Data variation.} Different physical processes in NICT settings lead to highly varied defect patterns.
+For example, LDCT images are characterized by fine-grained noise, whereas LACT images exhibit pronounced angular defects (Fig. \hyperref[fig1_intro]{1a}).
+This variability poses a challenge for universal NICT enhancement models, which struggle to accommodate a wide spectrum of defect patterns.
+Additionally, existing specialized NICT enhancement models focus on specific defect types within particular NICT settings, limiting their capacity for universal representation and learning during FM training.